What does Dole aim to achieve?

 Due to biosecurity reasons.
 We need to cut the crowns before sending to NZ as they could carry tiny little bugs that can be harmful to NZ environment.
 The crowns are then replanted and will produce new pineapples.

-Are the labels on the bananas biodegradable?
+Are the labels on the bananas compostable?

 Our current label on Ecuadorian bananas are compostable on industrial facilities.